Platform-OS/pos-cli/README.md

 You can install modules that are published in modules marketplace by adding them to `app/pos-modules.json`.
 To make that you can use `pos-cli modules install`

     pos-cli modules install <env> [module name]
+    pos-cli deploy <env>

 #### Remove

 Removes a module from your application.

     pos-cli modules remove [environment] <module name>

+#### Publishing

+In order to publish module to our module repository first you have to create module on Partner Portal (https://partners.platformos.com/pos_modules/new) and give it a unique name.
+Create sepeate directory for your new module.
+Then you can run `pos-cli init <module_name>` to create necessary directory structure.

+    mkdir <module_name>; cd <module_name>
+    pos-cli init <module_name>

+Once you have prepared your module you can release the new version and the publish it

+    pos-cli modules version x.x.x
+    pos-cli modules push --email <your_email>

+#### Pulling module codebase

+You can fetch the codebase of the module directly to your project.
+Then you can view the module implementation and change it if you need.

+    pos-cli modules pull <env> <module_name>

+It will download and unpack module files into `modules/<module_name>` directory.

 ##### module templates